fubilab/arml-sdk/arml-unity/README.md

 To use the project as a template for other ARML projects, you can export it as a package.

-1. In the Unity project browser, select the `Assets/ARML` and `Assets/StreamingAssets` folders.
+1. In the Unity project browser, select the following folders:
+  - `Assets/ARML`
+  - `Assets/StreamingAssets`
+  - `Assets/TextMesh Pro`
 2. Go to `Assets -> Export Package...`
 3. Leave the default settings and click `Export...`